 - Provide a clear consistent strategy for the coding of data in reports across the University, such as alumni events.

 - Identify discrete goals and outcomes for each department, and focus on evidence-based decision-making.

 The ultimate goal is to develop, deliver, and support a CRM strategy that consolidates separate implementations of CRM within our University into a single, unified platform covering the entire constituent life cycle.
-One that is not only flexible, scalable, safe and secure, but also affords each school and major functional area the ability to uniquely define its strategy and business processes.
+One that is not only flexible, scalable, safe, and secure, but also affords each school and major functional area the ability to uniquely define its strategy and business processes.
 The enterprise CRM platform will enable all facets of Pepperdine University to collaborate as one across the institution.
-Success of this initiative means reviewing and updating business processes in support of the unified CRM platform, and it will be measured based on our collective institutional effort to build long lasting, meaningful relationships with all constituents.
+The success of this initiative relies upon reviewing and updating business processes in support of the unified CRM platform, and it will be measured based on our collective institutional effort to build long-lasting, meaningful relationships with all constituents.

 Staff and faculty can help make lasting changes that will strengthen and build our community.
 Together we can enrich lives.

 Please join in supporting The Engaging Waves Initiative at Pepperdine University.